HL7/davinci-crd/src/pagecontent/hooks.md

       "extension": {
         "davinci-crd.configuration-options": [
           {
-            "code": "preauth",
+            "code": "priorauth",
             "type": "boolean",
-            "name": "Preauthorization",
+            "name": "Prior authorization",
-            "description": "Provides indications of whether preauthorization is required for the proposed order" },
+            "description": "Provides indications of whether prior authorization is required for the proposed order" },
           {
-            "code": "preauth-form",
+            "code": "prior-auth-form",
             "type": "boolean",
-            "name": "Preauthorization Forms",
+            "name": "Prior Authorization Forms",
-            "description": "Indicates any forms that should be completed as part of a preauthorization process" },
+            "description": "Indicates any forms that should be completed as part of a prior authorization process" },
           {
             "code": "alt-drug",